 Brilliant Earth is pleased to add Russian diamonds to our collection of traceable-origin diamonds from Canada, Namibia, and Botswana.
-Our Russian diamonds come from the Arkhangelsk region along the White Sea coast and the Yakutia region of northeast Siberia, a cold but beautiful land of boreal forest and tundra in Russia’s vast interior.
+Our Russian diamonds come from the Yakutia region of northeast Siberia, a cold but beautiful land of boreal forest and tundra in Russia’s vast interior.
 Diamonds from this region are completely free from the violence and serious human rights abuses that too often plague diamond mining.
 Russian diamond mines also provide a critical source of jobs to the people of the Yakutia region and serve as the foundation of the local economy.

 At Brilliant Earth, we are committed to informing our customers about the origins of each of the diamonds in our collection.
 We have long believed that labor and environmental standards at Canadian diamond mines are the most rigorous in the world.
 Our diamonds from Namibia and Botswana also meet the highest labor and environmental standards while contributing to the economies of these two developing countries.

-However, Russia’s diamond industry is independently audited by PricewaterhouseCoopers and is striving to enhance its international reputation.
-The diamond industry has been praised for providing economic and social benefits to local Russian communities.
-Finally, like all Brilliant Earth diamonds, our Russian diamonds fall within a select group of diamonds that are traceable to their source, giving you peace of mind that you know exactly where your diamond comes from.
+However, Russia’s diamond industry is striving to enhance its international reputation.
+Although there is still work to be done, we recommend Russian diamonds to customers seeking diamond sizes and shapes not available from Brilliant Earth’s other countries of origin.
+Finally, like all Brilliant Earth diamonds, our Russian diamonds fall within a select group of diamonds that are traceable to their source, giving you peace of mind that your diamond is beyond conflict free.

 Gold jewelry is a symbol of love and admiration, a precious possession with a high financial value and usually an even higher personal value...
 Read More